rokf/howl-chicken/README.md

 git clone https://github.com/rokf/howl-chicken
 ```

-You need `chicken-doc` installed for the docs feature to work.
+The bundle contains a lexer, because *CHICKEN* has some minor syntax additions (compared to other Scheme
+implementations).

+This bundle provides autocomplete and inline documentation features,
+which depend on `chicken-doc`.
+Go to http://wiki.call-cc.org/eggref/4/chicken-doc for installation instructions.

-In your `init.lua` file you'll have to overwrite the `ctrl_q` binding.
+You have to overwrite the `ctrl_q` key binding
+(or whatever you have set for docs to show up)
+for the documentation feature.

 ```
 howl.bindings.push {
   editor = {
     ctrl_q = function (editor)
-      if howl.app.editor.buffer.mode.name == "elm" then
-        howl.command.run('elm-doc')
-      elseif howl.app.editor.buffer.mode.name == "chicken" then
+      if howl.app.editor.buffer.mode.name == "chicken" then
         howl.command.run('chicken-doc')
       else
         howl.command.run('show-doc-at-cursor')